alexdenker/ktc2023_conditional_diffusion/README.md

 # Submission to the KTC 2023

-For this submission we developed a **conditional diffusion model** for EIT segmentation.
+For this submission, we developed a **conditional diffusion model** for EIT segmentation.
 The conditional diffusion model is trained on a dataset of synthetic phantoms and simulated measurements.

 # Table of contents
 1. [Usage](#usage)